Spaicrab/BTW-Early-Game-Rebalance-Addon/README.md

 Features so far:
 - Reverted nerf to Attack Damage when on Low Health
-- Less annoying first stage of Gloom
+- Shorter Gloom stages and less annoying first stage

 To Do:
 - Make Stone Pickaxes just sliiightly faster (?)